 Virginia’s Court System consists of four levels, the Supreme Court, the Court of Appeals, the Circuit Courts and then the District Courts.
-The state of Virginia is split into 31 judicial circuits and 32 judicial districts for the trial courts.
+The Mother of Presidents is split into 31 judicial circuits and 32 judicial districts for the trial courts.
 Virginia employs more than 2,600 people within the judicial system, including clerks, judges, and other court staff.

 The Supreme Court is the court of last resort and the highest court in the state.
 It has both original and appellate jurisdiction for the court system.
 Except for disbarment of an attorney and the death penalty ,cases do not have the right to go directly to the Supreme Court.
 The limited jurisdiction of the Supreme Court is limited to habeas corpus.